Tiziano Ferro: L'amore è una cosa semplice / El amor es una cosa simple

 In October 2011 Ferro released "La differenza tra me e te", the lead single from his fifth studio album L'amore è una cosa semplice (titled El amor es una cosa simple in Spanish).
 The album was released on 28 November 2011 and spent five weeks on top of the Italian Albums Chart.
 All seven singles were certified gold or higher in the country.
 The album itself was certified eight times platinum and became the best-selling album of 2012.

 During the spring and summer of 2012, Ferro embarked on a largely domestic concert tour, with additional stops in Switzerland, Belgium and Monaco.
 The tour's highlight was Ferro's first full stadium concert at the Stadio Olimpico in Rome.
 This sold-out concert was attended by 50,000 fans.

 In 2012, Ferro wrote the song "Per Te", sung by Andrea Bocelli and contained in the album of the world-famous jazz player Chris Botti, which earned him a Grammy Award for Best Pop Instrumental Album.

-In 2013 Ferro opted to focus on collaborating with other artists.
+In 2013, Ferro opted to focus on collaborating with other artists.
 Italian female hip hop artist Baby K released her debut album Una seria in March, which was produced by Ferro together with Michele Canova.
 Ferro featured on first single "Killer", which peaked at No. 10 on the Italian Singles Chart and was certified platinum.
 He also featured on the album's third single, "Sei sola".
 In September Alessandra Amoroso released Amore puro, another album produced by Ferro and Canova.
 This album achieved a double platinum certification.
 Four of its five singles were written by Ferro.

 TZN – The Best of Tiziano Ferro

 Ferro released his first greatest hits album TZN – The Best of Tiziano Ferro in November 2014.
 Both the lead single "Senza scappare mai più" and the second single "Incanto" reached the top five in Italy and were certified platinum.
 The album itself spent six non-consecutive weeks at number one, the last of which came after his acclaimed guest performance at the Sanremo Music Festival 2015.
 It was eventually certified seven times platinum and spent almost a year in the top ten on the Italian album chart.
 In Spain, it was Ferro's first top ten album in more than ten years.

-In the summer of 2015 Ferro toured the main Italian stadiums, including two concerts at the San Siro stadium in Milan and two at the Stadio Olimpico in Rome.
-The Milan concerts were recorded and added to a new CD/DVD edition of TZN – The Best of Tiziano Ferro, that was released in November 2015.
+In the summer of 2015, Ferro toured the main Italian stadiums, including two concerts at the San Siro stadium in Milan and two at the Stadio Olimpico in Rome.
+The Milan concerts were recorded and added to a new CD/DVD edition of TZN – The Best of Tiziano Ferro, which was released in November 2015.
 That same month Ferro started a European arena tour to continue promoting the greatest hits compilation.